MRCIEU/epigenetics-journal-club/docs/readme.md

 For more information contact [Matthew Suderman](matthew.suderman@bristol.ac.uk).

-[List of all papers since 2015](https://raw.githubusercontent.com/MRCIEU/epigenetics-journal-club/main/data/papers.csv) (summary statistics for all EWAS publications can be viewed on the [EWAS Catalog](http://ewascatalog.org/)).
+[List of all papers since 2015](https://raw.githubusercontent.com/MRCIEU/epigenetics-journal-club/main/data/papers.csv) (summary statistics for all EWAS publications can be accessed from the [EWAS Catalog](http://ewascatalog.org/)).

 * **2021** [05-10](presentations/20210510/slides.pptx)
 [04-19](presentations/20210419/slides.html)